-Born and raised in Hong Kong, Jennifer Wong is a poet, copywriter, researcher and translator.
-Her poems have appeared in Rialto, Morning Star, Frogmore Papers, Warwick Review, TATE ETC, Cha, QLRS (Quarterly Literary Review of Singapore) and anthologies including Lung Jazz: Young British Poets (Cinnamon Press 2012), World Record: An Anthology (Bloodaxe Books 2012) and Outloud Too (MCCM Creations 2014), Becoming Poets: The Asian English Experience edited by Agnes Lam (Peter Lang 2014).
-As a Swire scholar, she studied English at Oxford and received an MA in creative writing at the University of East Anglia.
-She was the writer-in-residence at Lingnan University in 2012 and taught creative writing to undergraduates.
-She reviews regularly for Sabotage Reviews, Asian Review of Books and Magma Poetry.
+Born and raised in Hong Kong and currently in the UK, Jennifer Wong is a writer, researcher, and translator.
+Her works have appeared in The Rialto, Morning Star, Frogmore Papers, Warwick Review, TATE ETC, Cha, QLRS (Quarterly Literary Review of Singapore) and her translation has featured in Poetry Review.
+Her poems have been included in anthologies such as The Birdbook: Saltwater and Shore anthology edited by Jon Stone and Kirsten Irving (Sidekick Books, 2016), Eight Hong Kong Poets (Chameleon Press, 2016), Lung Jazz: Young British Poets (Cinnamon Press 2012), World Record: An Anthology (Bloodaxe Books 2012) and Outloud Too (MCCM Creations 2014), Becoming Poets: The Asian English Experience edited by Agnes Lam (Peter Lang 2014).

 Wong studied English at University College, Oxford and received an MA in creative writing at the University of East Anglia (UEA).
 She is completing a funded PhD in poetry and poetics at Oxford Brookes University.
 She has taught as an Associate Lecturer in Creative Writing at Oxford Brookes, and led an international online course on multiculturalism in contemporary poetry at Poetry School.